 1402: Penal laws against the Welsh were introduced by Henry IV and this merely inflamed the situation.
 The rebellion gained support, and territory.

 1403: Sycharth (and Glyndyfrdwy) were sacked by Prince Hal.
-Sycharth was burnt down.
+Sycharth was burnt to the ground, nothing remained.
 The Cynllaith valley would never be the same again.

 Glyndwr was crowned Prince of Wales at Machynlleth 1404, in the presence of envoys from Scotland and France, and in 1405 a French force landed in support of his cause, but returned home without engaging in any major battle.
 The foreign support soon faded.

 However the rebellion continued as a guerrilla war.
 It was moderately successfully, until around 1412.
 William Shakespeare was historically accurate in putting the words into Glyndwr’s mouth: ''Three times hath Henry Bolinbroke made head against my power: thrice to the banks of the Wye, and sandy-bottomed Severn, have I sent him, bootless home, and weather-beaten back”

 Glyndwr’s final resting place is unknown, but I believe that his heart was cut out, in true medevial fashion and buried on top of the mound at Sycharth.